 Located in the left bank of Portaikos River, it was built in 1283 by Angelos Ioannis Komninos Doukas, illegitimate son of Michail Doukas B΄, despot of Epirus.
 It is a Byzantine church, dedicated to the Assumption, with the full body icons of Christ and Madonna, made of mosaics, put in the two sides of the temple’s Main Gate.

-It rises between two imposing waterfalls, in Paleokaria Gorge, connecting Pyli with the neighboring villages of Aspropotamos.
+It rises between two imposing waterfalls, in Paleokaria Gorge, and in the past it connected Pyli with the neighboring villages of Aspropotamos.
 Built around 1550, it is a single-arch, stone bridge, with a span of 26, a height of 10 and an arc development of 19 meters.
 The crystal clear waters and the ample vegetation combined with the harmony and the tranquility of the nature, interrupted only by the perpetual roar of the waterfalls, compose such a fabulous scenery as inhabited by fairies and elves.

 Saint Vissarionas Monastery (Dousiko)